CharlyGon/API-POLYGON-POC/README.md

 ## Contribution

 Contributions are welcome!
-If you would like to contribute to this project, create a new branch and submit a pull request."
+If you would like to contribute to this project, create a new branch and submit a pull request.